walknuts/southportapartments/pages/4-your-home.md

 Your toilet is a Villeroy & Boch O.Novo toilet suite.

 Villeroy & Boch’s part number for a new seat is 9M38S101.
 One local source is [Southern Plumbing Plus](https://spplus.com.au), the original supplier, in Fyshwick.
-(Enter the part number in their search bar.)
+Copy the seat's part number and paste it into Southern Plumbing's search bar.)

 ### Flyscreens